ptsteadman/notebook/essays/gray-man-style.md

 Over the past few months, I've also come to see "gray" as an emergent (but unspoken) political identity.
-The gray man tries to seem politically normal while secretly harboring visions of a wide range of political scenarios, from leftist cultural revolution to technocratic feudal seperatism.
+The gray man tries to seem politically normal while secretly harboring visions of a wide range of political scenarios, from leftist cultural revolution to technocratic feudal separatism.
 Gray politics are distinct from crypto-fascism or other crypto-politics in that gray politics don't require belief in any one particular system: the gray man has no agenda beyond his secret preparation.
 Even if he has nothing to say about the policy